quicwg/multipath/draft-ietf-quic-multipath.md

 as specified in {{QUIC-TRANSPORT}}.
 The new transport parameter is defined as follows:

-- enable_multipath (current version uses 0x0f739bbc1b666d07): the
+- initial_max_paths (current version uses 0x0f739bbc1b666d07): the
-  enable_multipath transport parameter is included if the endpoint supports the multipath extension as defined in this document.
-This parameter has a zero-length value.

-- initial_max_paths (current version uses 0xced74c7a): This is
-  a variable-length integer value specifying the maximum number of active concurrent paths an endpoint is willing to build.
+  initial_max_paths transport parameter is included if the endpoint supports the multipath extension as defined in this document.
+This is a variable-length integer value specifying the maximum number of active concurrent paths an endpoint is willing to build.
   The value of the initial_max_paths parameter MUST be at least 2.
   An endpoint that receives a value less than 2 MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.
-Setting this parameter is equivalent to sending a MAX_PATHS ({{max-paths-frame}}) of the corresponding type with the same value
+Setting this parameter is equivalent to sending a MAX_PATHS ({{max-paths-frame}}) of the corresponding type with the same value.

-If any of the endpoints does not advertise the enable_multipath transport parameter, then the endpoints MUST NOT use any frame or mechanism defined in this document.
+If any of the endpoints does not advertise the initial_max_paths transport parameter, then the endpoints MUST NOT use any frame or mechanism defined in this document.

-When advertising the enable_multipath transport parameter, the endpoint MUST use non-zero source and destination connection IDs.
+When advertising the initial_max_paths transport parameter, the endpoint MUST use non-zero source and destination connection IDs.
-If an enable_multipath transport parameter is received and the carrying packet contains a zero length connection ID, the receiver MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.
+If an initial_max_paths transport parameter is received and the carrying packet contains a zero length connection ID, the receiver MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.

-The enable_multipath parameter MUST NOT be remembered ({{Section 7.4.1 of QUIC-TRANSPORT}}).
+The initial_max_paths parameter MUST NOT be remembered ({{Section 7.4.1 of QUIC-TRANSPORT}}).
 New paths can only be used after handshake completion.